 If you are considering LASIK, please contact us

-If you are thinking about having LASIK and would like to know more about the procedure, please contact us at Westchester Health to see one of our ophthalmology specialists.
-We’ll examine your eyes and together, determine if LASIK would be a successful vision correction procedure for you.
+If you are thinking about having LASIK and would like to know more about the procedure, please call (914) 232-1919 to make an appointment with one of our Westchester Health ophthalmology specialists.
+He/she will examine your eyes and together with you, determine if LASIK would be a successful vision correction procedure for you.
 Whenever, wherever you need us, we’re here for you.